Komboglyze 2.5mg-850mg & 2.5mg-1000mg Tablets

 Administration of iodinated contrast agentThe intravascular administration of iodinated contrast agents in radiological studies can lead to renal failure which has been associated with lactic acidosis in patients receiving metformin.
 Therefore, Komboglyze must be discontinued prior to, or at the time of the test and not reinstituted until 48 hours afterwards, and only after renal function has been re-evaluated and found to be normal (see section 4.5).

 Skin disordersUlcerative and necrotic skin lesions have been reported in extremities of monkeys in non-clinical toxicology studies for saxagliptin (see section 5.3).
-Although skin lesions were not observed at an increased incidence in clinical trials, there is limited experience in patients with diabetic skin complications.
+Skin lesions were not observed at an increased incidence in clinical trials.
 Postmarketing reports of rash have been described in the DPP4 inhibitor class.
 Rash is also noted as an adverse event (AE) for saxagliptin (see section 4.8).
 Therefore, in keeping with routine care of the diabetic patient, monitoring for skin disorders, such as blistering, ulceration or rash, is recommended.

 Hypersensitivity reactionsAs Komboglyze contains saxagliptin, it should not be used in patients who have had any serious hypersensitivity reaction to a dipeptidyl peptidase 4 (DPP4) inhibitor.
 During postmarketing experience, including spontaneous reports and clinical trials, the following adverse reactions have been reported with the use of saxagliptin: serious hypersensitivity reactions, including anaphylactic reaction, anaphylactic shock, and angioedema.
 If a serious hypersensitivity reaction to saxagliptin is suspected, discontinue Komboglyze, assess for other potential causes for the event, and institute alternative treatment for diabetes (see sections 4.3 and 4.8).